jcastle-zz/-playground-FeM-webpack-fundamentals-v4/notes.md

 ## Webpack Core Concepts
 - Going to add features, loaders, plugins
-- Four core concepts - entry, output
+- Four core concepts - entry, output, loaders, and plugins

 ### Webpack Entry
 - Entry point is not like entry prop on config rather a concept